MicrosoftDocs/dynamics365smb-docs-pr.it-it/business-central/ui-personalization-locked.md

 The page currently includes the last personalization changes that you made.
 If you want to continue personalizing the page, then you can choose the lock icon and then **Unlock**.
 Just be aware that if you choose to unlock the page, the current personalization of the page will be cleared, and you will have to start from scratch.
 -->

-Ciò può avvenire per due motivi:
+I motivi possono essere due:

 1. La pagina è stata personalizzata in precedenza, ma utilizzando una versione antecedente del prodotto.
 Il modo in cui la personalizzazione funziona in background è stato modificato dall'ultima volta che è stata personalizzata la pagina.
 Purtroppo, il vecchio e il nuovo modo non funzionano insieme.

-2. Finora, è stato utilizzato solo [!INCLUDE[nav_windows_md](includes/nav_windows_md.md)] per personalizzare la pagina.
+2. Finora, è stato utilizzato solo [!INCLUDE[nav_windows_md](includes/nav_windows_md.md)] ora deprecato per personalizzare la pagina.

 ### <a name="unlocking-the-page"></a>Sblocco della pagina

 Se si desidera sbloccare una pagina e continuare a personalizzarla, scegliere l'icona ![Blocco della personalizzazione](media/personalization-lock-icon.png "Blocco della personalizzazione") e quindi scegliere **Sblocca**.

-Prima di sbloccare la pagina, considerare quanto segue:
+> [!CAUTION]

-- La personalizzazione corrente della pagina verrà eliminata.
+> La personalizzazione corrente della pagina verrà eliminata.
 Per la pagina verrà utilizzato il layout originale e sarà necessario cominciare da zero.

-- In [!INCLUDE[nav_windows_md](includes/nav_windows_md.md)], la pagina rimarrà così com'è e non verrà alterata dalle modifiche della nuova personalizzazione effettuate nel client Business Central.
-In seguito, la personalizzazione in [!INCLUDE[nav_windows_md](includes/nav_windows_md.md)] e quella nel client Business Central verranno completate indipendentemente l'una dall'altra.

 ## <a name="blocked-from-personalizing"></a>Bloccata per la personalizzazione